Apples to apples. Long term. More than a single number.

 Pass

-The goal is simple: recommend funds that have a strong performance track record, fair fees, and are well run.
+The goal is simple: Recommend funds that have a strong performance track record, fair fees, and are well run.

 The four checks aren’t equal across all categories.